 This spring, we heard about something unbelievably amazing that was happening.
 A girl named Olivia decided that for her bat mitzvah (a coming-of-age celebration that happens at 12), she wanted her family to give bicycles to the kids in our local program.
 All of them.
 Adapted bikes.

 Staffers at the Circle worked hard to make it happen.
 I conferred with Max's therapists, looked up bikes and ultimately decided on a Triaid TMX.
 It looked sturdy and cool and it came in purple.
 We put in our order and waited.
 Max had no idea of the purple glorious-ness that awaited him.

-The scene at the event was pretty amazing—two glorious rows of bikes.
+The scene at the event was pretty amazing.
 I don't think "ecstatic" or "out of his head with excitement" quite sums up Max's reaction when he first saw his bike.